 Section 5.
-When A Seated Member No Longer Meets the Eligibility Criteria
+When A Seated Member No Longer Meets the Eligibility Criteria subsequent appointment of an eligible Candidate selected by the Council.

 If a seated Council member no longer meets the eligibility criteria for the seat to which they are appointed, the Council: